Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Comparison to 2013

 Limiting the 2015 catalogue to $q>8.5$ produces a sample with 190 clusters, similar to the 2013 cosmology catalogue (189 objects).
 The two sets of constraints demonstrate good consistency, and they remain consistent while becoming tighter as we decrease the signal-to-noise threshold of the 2015 catalogue.
 Under similar assumptions, our 2015 analysis thus confirms the 2013 results reported in \citet{planck2013-p15}.

 The area of the ellipse from $q=8.5$ to $q=6$ decreases by a factor of 1.3.
 This is substantially less than the factor of 2.3 expected from the ratio of the number of objects in the two samples.
-This difference may be related to the decreasing goodness-of-fit of the best model as the signal-to-noise decreases.
+The difference may be related to the decreasing goodness-of-fit of the best model as the signal-to-noise decreases.
+When incorporated, the uncertainty on the mass calibration $1-b$ will also restrict the reduction of the ellipse area.

 Figure~\ref{fig:psz2_dndz} overlays the observed cluster redshift distribution on the predictions from the best-fit model in each case.
 We see that the models do not match the counts in the second and third redshift bins (counting from $z=0$), and that the discrepancy, already marginally present at the high signal-to-noise cut corresponding to the 2013 catalogue, becomes more pronounced towards the lower signal-to-noise thresholds.
-This dependence on signal-to-noise may suggest that the data prefer a different slope, $\alpha$, of the scaling relation than allowed by the prior of Table~\ref{tab:params}.
+This discrepancy cannot be attributed to redshift errors in the first bins because the majority of the redshifts are spectroscopic and the size of the bins is large ($\Delta_z=0.1$); for example, the first two redshift bins contain 208 clusters, of which 200 have spectroscopic redshifts.
+The dependence on signal-to-noise may suggest that the data prefer a different slope, $\alpha$, of the scaling relation than allowed by the prior of Table~\ref{tab:params}.
 We explore the effect of relaxing the X-ray prior on $\alpha$ in the next section.